gradvohl/YAPTT/introduction/firstExample/README.md

 }
 ```

 At the end of the thread, in line 21, notice that we call the ``pthread_exit(NULL);`` primitive.
 That primitive will tell the main function that the thread finished and returns no address (``NULL``).

-If a thread needs to return a value, the address of the variable that stores this value must be indicated in this primitive.
+However, suppose a thread needs to return a value.
+In that case, the programmer must inform in this primitive the address of the variable that stores the value.
+We will talk about returning values in [another section](../../passingParameters).

 ## The thread creation in the main function
 As we stated before, each process has a main thread.
 Therefore, let us consider the main function.
 In line 26, we created an array with ``NUM_THREADS`` positions.
 That array will handle the threads' ids, which we will use to join the threads after their processing.